Explore Ladakh – 8 Day Ladakh Itinerary

 Where to Say in Ladakh

 I made all of my flight bookings using air miles and most of my hotels using credit card points.
-This is why I did not shy away from taking fligt connections that suited my needs or a luxury property in Nubra Valley.
+This is why I did not shy away from taking flight connections that suited my needs or a luxury property in Nubra Valley.
 Also, the cab I booked was an Innova, and highly recommend booking him.
 If you need the contact, reach out to me on Instagram and I’ll share it with you.
-Here’s a breakdown of expenses for 2 people, for the 7 day Ladakh trip:
+Here’s a breakdown for 2 people, for the 8-day Ladakh trip cost:

 - Hotels: INR 21,892